-In this travel blog, I am going to tell you about Dalvík, which is a town in Eyjafjörður fjord in North Iceland with some 1,435 inhabitants (2023), located midway between Akureyri and Siglufjörður.
+In this travel blog, I am going to tell you about Dalvík, a town in Eyjafjörður fjord in North Iceland with some 1,435 inhabitants (2023), located midway between Akureyri and Siglufjörður.

-The main industries here are fish processing, fisheries, industry, and trade.
-In Dalvík a very popular annual family festival called Fiskidagurinn mikli or the Great Fish Day is held every year.
+The primary industries here are fish processing, fisheries, industry, and trade.
+In Dalvík, a very popular annual family festival called Fiskidagurinn mikli, or the Great Fish Day, is held.

 Top photo: Fiskidagurinn mikli in Dalvík - dried fish is exported to Nigeria